 エピソード

-Thanks for tuning in to United Kingdom Tariff News and Tracker.
-Be sure to subscribe so you don’t miss the latest updates on tariffs, trade, and the transatlantic economy.
+Listeners, as headlines continue to roll in and further details of the U.S.-UK trade deal unfold ahead of Trump’s September state visit, stay tuned for the latest twists and impacts right here.
+Thanks for tuning in to United Kingdom Tariff News and Tracker—make sure you subscribe so you never miss an update.
 This has been a quiet please production, for more check out quiet please dot ai.

 For more check out https://www.quietperiodplease.com/